splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 	    captions: true
 	});

-Now, navigate to your page, wait a moment, and lo! images!
+Now, save changes and navigate to your page, wait a moment, and lo! images!

 ## No limits
 Hopefully I've given you a good introduction to the new features allowed by the Splunk App Framework.
 As I've said, I'm really excited to see what developers can build using the new capabilities we've unveiled.
 Happy coding!